Some women end up here looking for “let him chase you book”.

 Sure the restaurant would be nice, but… You’re in PJ now, you have work tomorrow, and you’re a bit tired.
 And you could just watch TV now.
 And save some money and time.

-Chances are that, most of the times, you stay at home.
+Chances are that, at least sometimes, you just stay at home.

 Indeed that holds true oftentimes even the quality of the meal you can have at home is not comparable with the one at the restaurant.